- What is the Family Long Stay Visa?

 - Evidence of your relationship with the sponsor

-- Evidence of your sponsor’s bank accounts covering they meet a minimum level of earnings required
+- Evidence that your sponsor meets the minimum level of earnings required

 - Evidence of having adequate accommodation in Ireland

-How do I prove my relationship with my family member sponsor is genuine?
+How do I prove my relationship with my family member sponsor is real?

 You must be able to provide evidence confirming the relationship with your family members in Ireland is legit and genuine.
 The evidence depends on the type of your relationship with them.

-If you are applying for the Join Family Visa as a spouse, de facto partner, or civil partner, you can submit a marriage or civil partnership certificate and all correspondence to prove you have been together for some time.
+If you are applying for the Join Family Visa as a spouse or civil partner of a person lawfully living in Ireland, you can submit a marriage or civil partnership certificate or photographs and previous correspondence showing that you have been in a relationship for a while.

-If you are applying for a child of the sponsor in Ireland, you can provide the child’s birth certificate or adoption paperwork.
+If you are submitting the application as a child of the sponsor in Ireland, you can provide the original birth certificate or adoption order.

 Comprehensive immigration advice tailored to your circumstances and goals.